High Tea Party Recipes

 Mini Vegetarian Quiches - And a bacon option too

-You can change the ingredients in this recipe to anything that takes your fancy...
+Every single time I make these they are all gone in minutes.
+It's a really easy recipe that can be adapted easily to suit your tastes.
+Switch the ingredients to almost anything that takes your fancy...
 Mushrooms, roasted red peppers, feta cheese, caramelized onions, salmon, chicken and corn.
 The only thing that did not really work when I tried it was tomato.. too wet.
-These can be made ahead and frozen for a month or two.
+The mini quiches can be made ahead and frozen for a month or two.
 Thaw over a few hours and reheat in a warm oven.

 - 3 sheets of puff pastry